AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 ```
 > This will install AMA silently without rebooting immediately.

-## 3. Verify the Installation
-- After installation, check the service status by running:
+5. After installation, check the service status by running:

 ```powershell
 Get-Service -Name AzureMonitorAgent